If you just need prebuilt binaries, click here.

 When it's done, it will add a bunch of parameters of its own.
 Click Generate and wait a few seconds.

-And finally, click Open Project to load up Visual Studio.
+Click Open Project to load the project in Visual Studio.

-It will take 1-2 minutes to load.
-When it's done, select Release mode for compiling.
-It will load for another 1-2 minutes.
+It will take some time to load.
+When it's done, select Release for compiling.
+It will take some time to switch.

 Right click the LLVM solution and select Build Solution.

-Before we can build Mesa, we need to move some files around that are needed to compile it.
-Be very careful here, as it's easy to get it wrong.
+Now that LLVM is ready, we need to move some files.
+Be very careful here as it's easy to get wrong:

-Now right click Windows and go to System > Advanced system settings > Environment Variables and add a new system variable called LLVM, that points to the llvmbuild directory on your desktop.
-Save and close everything.
+Now open the Environment Variables again and add a new system variable called LLVM, that points to the llvmbuild directory on your desktop.

 LLVM is now configured and ready.
 If you plan to build Mesa on this machine again, you will not need to repeat these steps.

-Go to your Downloads folder, open the Mesa source tar with 7-Zip and extract it to your desktop.
+Download the latest Mesa source tar from their website and extract it to your desktop using 7-zip.

-Enter the extracted directory on your desktop, select File and open a Command Prompt (not as administrator).
+Go back to the Mesa folder on your desktop, select File and run PowerShell (not as administrator).

 Watch the rest of your Star Trek episode, and when it's over it should be done compiling.

-Thanks to Lorenzo "lowenz" Donizetti for figuring out some of the cryptic stuff going on with LLVM and for discovering libtxc_dxtn.
+Thanks to Lorenzo "lowenz" Donizetti for figuring out some of the cryptic stuff going on with LLVM.